360macky/miniedit/README.md

 ![Demo of Project](./.github/demo.gif)

 ## 📦 Deployment

 MiniEdit is a web tool for applying simple filters to photos.
 It is deployed on GitHub Pages, since it does not use any backend but rather vanilla JavaScript for storing and modifying images.

+### Filters.js

+Filter.js is a fork of Foto.js, a library for applying filters to image objects.

 ## 🏛️ History

 The idea came about after reviewing [kousik348's project](https://github.com/kousik19/foto.js), Foto.js, a class with methods that modify a photograph by applying filters and effects.
 I did some code refactoring, and added more filters for this project.

 I then proceeded to design the responsive user interface.
 Using a color palette obtained through Material.io Colors.

 Finally I made some adjustments to improve the performance in terms of page loading with a metric result between 90-95 in Google Lighthouse Performance.

 ## 🎨 UI Design

 Color palette used:
 ![](./.github/palette.png)